talmolab/sleap/docs/guides/gui.md

 "**Delete Instance**" will delete the currently selected instance (the selected instance will have an outline drawn around it and will be highlighted in the "Instances" window).

 "**Set Instance Track**" sets the track for the currently selected instance.
 If the new track already has an instance assigned to it, then the tracks are swapped (the other instance is assigned to the track currently assigned to the selected instance).
 These changes are applied to instances in the same tracks in every subsequent frame, not just the current frame.

+"**Propagate Track Labels**" refers to manually switching tracking identities to fix swaps that happen during multi-instance tracking.
+If selected, switching the tracks in one frame will be applied in all subsequent frames.

 "**Transpose Instance Tracks**" swaps the tracks assigned to two instances.
 If there are only two instances in the current frame, then this command will be applied to those.
 If there are more then two instances, then you'll be prompted to select the two instances in sequence.
 (This has the same functionality as selecting an instance and using "**Set Instance Track**" with the track of the other instance).